CobaltWolf/Bluedog-Design-Bureau/Gamedata/WildBlueIndustries/000WildBlueTools/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.

+1.9.0
+- Added WBINameTag, WBIGroundStabilizer, and WBIGeoLab.
+- Added the Buckboard 6000

+1.8.10
+- KSP 1.2.2 update.

+1.8.9
+- Greenhouse fixes.

+1.8.8
+- Bug fixes & enhancements.

+1.8.7
+- Disabled angle snap.

+1.8.6
+- If the target docking port supports angle snap that you can turn on/off (all WBI docking ports do), and it's turned off, then it will be turned on if the active port's angle snap is turned on.

+1.8.5

+WBIDockingNodeHelper
+- Added ability to enable/disable angle snap, and the ability to set the snap angle.

+Other
+- Cleaned up some logging issues related to missing part modules and textures when supported mods aren't installed.

+1.8.4
+- Updated to KSP 1.2.1
+- Minor bug fixes with WBILight

 1.8.3
 - Fixed some welding issues.
 - Greenhouses won't harvest crops if you run out of resources.